bakame-php/http-structured-fields/docs/containers.md

 **Of note:**

-- All setter methods are chainable
+- All setter methods are returns a new instance with the applied changes.
 - For setter methods, Item types are inferred using `Item::from` if a `Item` object is not provided.